standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 at descriptions.”

-“I am sure, Aunt Lyddie, that Miss Herrick’s and {42}Mr. Herrick’s influence is everywhere in the school,” said Francis.
+“I am sure, Aunt Lyddie, that Miss Herrick’s and
+Mr. Herrick’s influence is everywhere in the school,” said Francis.
 “I have so often heard about it in the town.”